-Indian CRM company Zoho just pivoted in a completely different direction and launched Ulaa — a privacy-focused browser that “respects your privacy, protects your personal data, and is designed to upgrade the way you work online”.
+Indian CRM company Zoho just pivoted in a completely different direction and launched Ulaa — a privacy-focused browser that “respects your privacy, protects your data, and is designed to upgrade the way you work online”.

-Zoho is heavily leaning on the privacy benefits their web browser offers with a ‘solid’ adblocker, five browser modes and a bunch of productivity tools.
-The browser’s download website is full of claims about the browser’s anonymised statistics collection, 24-hour security patch policy, auto-update features geographical data isolation and auto-resetting browser IDs.
+Zoho is heavily leaning on their web browser’s privacy benefits with a ‘solid’ adblocker, five browser modes and a bunch of productivity tools.
+The browser’s download website contains claims about the browser’s anonymised statistics collection, 24-hour security patch policy, auto-update features, geographical data isolation and auto-resetting browser IDs.Â

 While some of these features are exclusive to Ulaa, one thing Zoho conveniently left out is that the browser is based on Chromium, the same open-source browser engine that powers Chrome, Edge, Opera and just about every other popular browser in the PC space that Ulaa will be going up against.

-To be fair, building your browser on Chromium doesn’t give it a disadvantage.
-If anything, it’s a head start saving Zoho decades of playing catchup and making their own browser engine.
-That said, building on Chromium does come with the possibility of making a dent in your privacy claims.
+Building your browser on Chromium doesn’t disadvantage it.
+If anything, it’s a head start saving Zoho decades of playing catchup and making their browser engine.
+That said, building on Chromium does come with the possibility of making a dent in your privacy claims.Â

 In the News: Faulty WordPress plugin put 2 million websites under threat